Butterfly Plants

 Golden Rod

-The Golden Rod plant is an herbaceous perennial defined by its bright yet small and dense clusters of yellow flowers.
+How to Grow and Care for Golden Rod in Your Garden The Golden Rod plant is an herbaceous perennial defined by its bright yet small and dense clusters of yellow flowers.
 These beautiful blooms sit atop the tall green stems from July through September.
 Native to North America, Mexico, and Eurasia, these plants are commonly found in woodlands, meadows, prairies, swamps, and gardens.
-The Benefits Of Planting Golden Rod This perennial is simple to grow and will flourish in various conditions.
+Golden Rod: The Perfect Plant for Adding Color and Texture This perennial is simple to grow and will flourish in various conditions.
 It's drought-tolerant and possesses attractive nectar alongside tasty seeds that will attract an array of curious bees, butterflies, and birds.
 Part of the Aster botanical family, this plant is resistant to deer.
 It's also not prone to any serious diseases or insect problems.
-The Growth Of Golden Rod The Plant will extend up to a size of between three and seven feet and a width of six to eight feet.
+The Plant will extend up to a size of between three and seven feet and a width of six to eight feet.
 Depending on the specific species, this plant may have one or multiple wooden stems erecting from its roots.
 The stems tend to be very rigid and smooth to the touch.
 Along its stems, this herbaceous plant alternates dark green leaves between two and a half and three and a half inches long by one-half to one inch wide.
 These leaves are typically serrated and can be smooth or hairy.
 This plant gives off a light anise or licorice aroma.
-Golden Rod's Stunning Flowers Golden Rod produces clusters of flowers at its peak throughout the summer and fall months.
+Why Golden Rod is an Ideal Choice for Pollinator Gardens Golden Rod produces clusters of flowers at its peak throughout the summer and fall months.
 Each specific bloom has five ray flowers measuring less than a quarter of an inch.
 These disk flowers have a total width of around one-third an inch, making them relatively minuscule.Golden Rod loves to grow in clusters, making it the perfect plant for bordering gardens, walkways, and much more.
 Its invigorating yellow burst of color can provide a great contrast against dark green foliage.
 Due to its height, this herbaceous plant is commonly chosen by homeowners as an attractive backdrop for household gardens.
 With its lovely, sweet scent, it can also make the perfect potted patio plant.

 Larkspur